gurry/quickshell/README.md

 * Read/write files easily (without all that file object sorcery).
 * Apply a transform -- any, arbitrary Python lambda -- to a file, without having to open it first and then save it.
 * On Windows, apply a transform to any text on clipboard, which can be supremely handy while editing code (Ctrl+C, transform, Ctrl+V).
+* A few others like these.

 ###Anything else?###

-It'll really help to ...
+You may find it useful to ...
 * Set up quickshell so it's automatically loaded when a Python shell starts (see [PYTHONSTARTUP](http://docs.python.org/using/cmdline.html#environment-variables) environment variable.)
-* Use a shell that supports file path completion, like [DreamPie](http://dreampie.sourceforge.net/).
+* Use a shell that autocompletes file paths, such as [DreamPie](http://dreampie.sourceforge.net/).